machinable/documentation/docs/index.md

 Create API Keys to manage your project data and allow users to register to your project.
 Users then have access to API Resources based on authorization policies that you configure.

+### Web Hooks

+POST events to your custom application endpoints when resources are created, edited, or deleted.
+Implement business logic and build on top of Machinable.

 ## Goal

 The goal of Machinable is to provide developers an abstraction to their project's CRUD HTTP APIs.
 This let's you focus on the important parts of your project; User experience and business logic.

-With Machinable's combination of [CRUD interfaces](/querying_data/crud.md), Webhooks (TODO), and Websockets (TODO), developers can quickly develop prototypes or even full scale production applications.
+With Machinable's combination of [CRUD interfaces](/querying_data/crud.md) and [Web Hooks](/projects/hooks.md), developers can quickly develop prototypes or even full scale production applications.

 See our list of [open source sample applications](/reference/sample_projects.md) built on Machinable.